 Beyond the Ordinary campaign

-The RE Council recently put out a press release regarding the shortage of specialist RE teachers.
+Last month the RE Council put out a press release regarding the shortage of specialist RE teachers.
 There was a lot of media interest, outlets that picked up the piece include:

 Commission on Religious Education

 The Commission for Religious Education met on Thursday 1 March at St Katharine’s.
 Limehouse in the East End of London.
 Despite the Beast from the East, all Commissioners scheduled to attend managed to arrive at the venue, though many had bad journeys there and more had bad journeys home.
 The Commission looked further at the proposed statement of National Entitlement for Religious Education and discussed the issue of accountability in the subject.
 We were joined for and hour and then over lunch by the Rt Hon Charles Clarke, former Secretary of State for Education and Linda Woodhead, Professor of Sociology of Religion in the Department of Politics, Philosophy and Religion at Lancaster University.
 Charles and Linda talked about their work together on a new settlement for Religious Education.

 REC member organisations are kindly requested to encourage their members and colleagues to keep up-to-date with the work of the Commission on Religious Education (CoRE) by subscribing to the REC newsletter (this can be done at the bottom of the REC homepage